samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 ```

-With our view controller registered to receive updates.
-Add this to deregister the updates in the **deinit** method just below the **viewDidLoad** method:
+With our ViewController.swift listening for changes.
+Add this in the **deinit** method to remove the listener.

 ```swift
 deinit {